reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

   1. Upload the latest version of your app with `npx devvit upload`
   2. Publish your app with `npx devvit publish`

   Publishing your app triggers a thorough app review.
+Make sure your app has a detailed README in accordance with our [guidelines](https://www.reddit.com/r/Devvit/comments/1gfvsfy/all_published_apps_must_have_readmes/).

 </div>
     <br/>
   </div>
 </details>

-### Distribution

-Once your game has been published and approved, it may be featured by Reddit in one or more ways, such as:

-- Games directory
-- Home feed distribution
-- Featured promotional units
+### Best Practices for GAing your game

+In order to have a successful app launch, please ensure your game has the following required and suggested best practices integrated into your experience.
+Reddit will not feature games that do not have these best practices implemented.

+#### Required

+- A compelling first screen - you **must** have a custom [splash screen](../../capabilities/server/splash-screen.mdx).
+- Working across platforms - your game's viewport must be accessible and clean on both mobile and desktop platforms.
+- Self-explanatory - anyone should be able to click into your post and have the context needed to play or participate.
+- Responsive design - all screens should be visible within fullscreen, mobile, and desktop.
+Avoid unnecessary scrolls.
+Scrolling within inline webviews is prohibited.

+#### Suggested

+- A subscribe button - encourage re-engagement
+- Leaderboards - a view into a user's community standing
+- Community Flair - leverage [user flair](https://support.reddithelp.com/hc/en-us/articles/205242695-How-do-I-get-user-flair) to give users special distinction in the community (this can be done programmatically via the API)
+- User Generated Content - provide ways for users to contribute (think: custom post comments, drawings, level builders, etc)

-### Engagement
+### Organic distribution

-An approved app is automatically shared with a small number of redditors, and engagement metrics will determine if it is picked up by larger audiences.
+A published app is automatically shared with a small number of redditors, and engagement metrics will determine if our feed algorithms start to organically pick up your posts.

 Key engagement metrics for games include: